danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 ssh-keygen
 ```

 We are done!
-Start the phablet-shel and install the click package like above:
+Start the phablet-shell to install the click package (like above):

 ```bash
 phablet-shell